Cacti/plugin_cycle/README.md

 # Changelog

+--- 4.1 ---
+* feature: Change layout to be resposive
+* feature: Change filtering to be more consistent with Cacti framework

 --- 4.0 ---
 * feature: Support for Cacti 1.0
 * issue#3: Legend is not functioning properly in Cycle